Subscribe to Our Newsletter

 No, Malaysians, you don’t have to be suspicious of the fact that this sounds like what a loan shark would say.

-Prepaid credit cards are not usually associated with minimum income levels, which is why you will be not be asked to submit income statements when applying for them.
+Prepaid credit cards are not usually associated with minimum income levels, which is why you will not be asked to submit income statements when applying for them.
 This is also why they are extremely useful for students or freelancers who aren’t earning a fixed or regular income, but would still like to enjoy the ability to make cashless transactions.

 4) Use only what you have